 (8) For hours 49 to 168 of the COP, a QSE representing a WGR shall enter an HSL value equal to their best estimate, which may be based on the wind power profile as published on the ERCOT website.

-(9) A QSE representing a Generation Resource that is not actively providing Ancillary Services may only use a Resource Status of ONTEST to indicate to ERCOT in the COP and through telemetry that the Resource is operating in a start-up or shut-down sequence and is being manually dispatched by the QSE or to indicate the Generation Resource is performing a test of its operations either manually dispatched by the QSE or by ERCOT as part of the test.
+(9) A QSE representing a Generation Resource that is not actively providing Ancillary Services may only use a Resource Status of SHUTDOWN to indicate to ERCOT in the COP and through telemetry that the Resource is operating in a shut-down sequence and is being manually dispatched by the QSE or a Resource Status of ONTEST to indicate the Generation Resource is performing a test of its operations either manually dispatched by the QSE or by ERCOT as part of the test.

 (10) If a QSE has not submitted a valid COP for any Generation Resource for any hour in the DAM or RUC Study Period, then the Generation Resource is considered to have a Resource Status as OUT thus not available for DAM awards or RUC commitments for those hours.